-Alberta Energy has provided this information as a resource for stakeholders and members of the public.
+Alberta Energy and Minerals has provided this information as a resource for industry and members of the public.
 Although extensive effort has been made to produce error free and complete data, all geographical information has limitations due to the scale, resolution, date and interpretation of the original source materials.
 Users are responsible for verifying the data prior to making decisions based on the mineral information provided on this website.
 Please use the information accordingly and respect the Copyright and Disclaimer Notice.

 Interactive vs. PDF